silveriordza/Kuarsis-Web-App/README.md

 3.- Added address information (address, internal number, city, state, postal code, country) into the User Profile, User Registration, User Details Admin.
 4.- Added product types to the products to mark when they are shippable, downloadable, bookable, and image protected, including columns in the Product List Admin.
 5.- Added logic into the OrderScreen that identifies when any of the products in the order, are shippable, in which case it shows up the Mark as Delivered button (if the user is admin), shows Download button only for downloadable products, the "To be shipped"/"Shipped" message, and the "To be booked" "booked" message for products that are shippable and bookable correspondingly.
 If the order has not been paid, the Download button will not show up, nor the shipped or booked messages.
+6.- Issue resolved: PayPalButtons disappearing from the OrderScreen.
+Redesigned OrderScreen useEffect to separate static values from dynamic values and added a semaphore flag to avoid charging PayPalButton script more than once while the script is still being loaded.
+7.- Improved the OrderScreen useEffect logic, separating static from dynamic objects, loading the static ones only once and the dynamic ones everytime one or more  objects change.

 //--------------------------------------------------------------------------------------------------------------------------------------------------
 Git Tag: arpixwfdev-v1.0.0.3